ci-mustafa/applywise/TESTING.md

 The code for the Contact, About, and MyProfile apps has been thoroughly reviewed and refactored to comply with the PEP8 standards, ensuring consistent and readable code throughout these modules.

 ## Automated Testing
+### Applyhub app testing forms
+The application form tests are designed to ensure that the CreateAppForm in the application works as expected, handling both required and optional fields correctly.
+These tests validate the form under two main conditions:

+* Valid Data with Optional Fields Left Blank:
+Tests that the form is valid even when optional fields (description, job_link, and recruiter_contact) are left blank, as long as the required fields have valid data.
+This test confirms that users can submit the form without filling optional information while still meeting the required input criteria.

+* Valid Data with All Fields Filled:
+Checks form validity when all fields, both required and optional, contain appropriate data.
+This ensures that the form accepts fully completed entries, providing flexibility for users to supply additional details if available.

+### Applyhub app testing views
+This test suite is designed to verify the functionality of views within the ApplyHub application, specifically focusing on the application list view and the application creation process.
+Below is a breakdown of the tests included:

+* Application List View Tests:
+Ensures that authenticated users can view their list of applications, with all relevant application data appearing correctly on the page.
+Tests that unauthenticated users attempting to access the application list are redirected to the login page, maintaining the security of user-specific data.

+* Create Application View Tests:
+Verifies that users can successfully create new applications via a POST request, confirming that valid form data creates an Application instance in the database.
+Checks that all submitted fields (required and optional) are correctly saved and linked to the logged-in user.
+Ensures that after a successful creation, the user is redirected to the home page, improving the user flow.